Gibson MaGIC: Network protocol

 In terms of ISO OSI model, MaGIC can use physical and link layer (MAC/LLC) based on 100 Mbit Fast Ethernet signalling specified in IEEE 802.3/IEEE 802.3af and IEEE 802.2, however MaGIC implements proprietary network and application layers which can be used with different physical layers such as Gigabit Ethernet or optical media.

 The frame consists of 1776 bytes.
-The network protocol encapsulates each frame application data (1506 bytes) into media payload (1024 bytes) and control payload (352 bytes) fields of the frame.
+The network protocol encapsulates each frame's application data (1506 bytes) into media payload (1024 bytes) and control payload (352 bytes) fields of the frame.
 The media payload is reserved for low-latency synchronous audio and video data, and control payload may encapsulate MaGIC control messages, MIDI data, and other protocols.

-Media streams are transmitted synchronously without re-sampling or buffering, ensuring minimal latency; each stream has one source and one or more destinations.
+Media streams are transmitted synchronously without resampling or buffering, ensuring minimal latency; each stream has one source and one or more destinations.
 Control messages are generally broadcast to the entire network – each device processes the destination address and forwards to all neighbors if necessary.